-Antigua and Barbuda Argentina Bahamas Barbados Belize Bolivia Brazil Canada Chile Colombia Costa Rica Dominica Dominican Republic Ecuador El Salvador Grenada Guatemala Guyana Haiti Honduras Jamaica Mexico Nicaragua Panama Paraguay Peru St Kitts and Nevis St Lucia St Vincent and the Grenadines Suriname Trinidad and Tobago United States Uruguay Venezuela ventions Mutual Assistance in Criminal Matters , 18 Inter-American Conventions Corruption 33 Inter-An Firearms (CIFTA) 26 Conv.
-Against the Illicit Trafficking in Narcotic Drugs and Psychotropic Substances, 34 Convention on Psychotropic Substances, 1971 33 iventions Single Convention on Narcotic Drugs 34 United Nations Conventions Palermo Convention - Protocol against the Illicit Manufacturing of Firearms 10 United Palermo Convention - Protocol against the Smuggling of Migrants 18 Palermo Convention - Protocol to Prevent the Trafficking in 22 Convention against Trans.
-Organized Crime 25 Antigua and Barbuda Argentina Bahamas Barbados Belize Bolivia Brazil Canada Chile Colombia Costa Rica Dominica Dominican Republic Ecuador El Salvador Grenada Guatemala Guyana Haiti Honduras Jamaica Mexico Nicaragua Panama Paraguay Peru St Kitts and Nevis St. Lucia St Vincent and the Grenadines Suriname Trinidad and Tobago United States Unguay Venezuela Fotal countries
+Antigua and Barbuda Argentina Bahamas Barbados Belize Bolivia Brazil Canada Chile Colombia Costa Rica Dominica Dominican Republic Ecuador El Salvador Grenada Guatemala Guyana Haiti Honduras Jamaica Mexico Nicaragua Panama Paraguay Peru St Kitts and Nevis St Lucia St Vincent and the Grenadines Suriname Trinidad and Tobago United States Uruguay Venezuela Increase in countries compared to the 2nd Round follow-up entions Mutual Assistance in Criminal Matters 18 +7 Inter-American Conventions Corruption 33 +3 Inter-An Firearms (CIFTA) 26 4 Conv.
+Against the Illicit Trafficking in Narcotic Drugs and Psychotropic Substances, 1988 34 N/A Convention on Psychotropic Substances, 1971 33 7 ventions Single Convention on Narcotic Drugs 34 A/N United Nations Conventions Palermo Convention - Protocol against the Illicit Manufacturing of Fireams 10 +2 United Palermo Convention - Protocol against the Smuggling of I 18 6+ Palermo Convention - Protocol to Prevent the Trafficking in Persons 22 +12 Convention against Trans.
+Organized Crime (Palermo) 25 +10 Antigua and Barbuda Argentina Bahamas Barbados Belize Bolivia Brazil Canada Chile Colombia Costa Rica Dominica Dominican Republic Ecuador El Salvador Grenada Guatemala Guyana Haiti Honduras Jamaica Mexico Nicaragua Panama Paraguay Peru St Kitts and Nevis St. Lucia St Vincent and the Grenadines Suriname Trinidad and Tobago United States Uruguay Venezuela Total countries Increase in countries compared to the 2nd Round follow-up countries are experiencing persistent difficulties in implementing and developing national data collection and management systems due to shortages of human, financial, and technological resources, as well as to inter-institutional coordination.
+Of the 22 recommendations assigned on this subject to those countries, five have been fulfilled, 16 are in the process of being implemented, and one has not been started.

-Ratification of treaties/conventions
+Ratification of treaties/conven ons

-Percentage increment compared to the 2nd Evaluation Round rec. follow-up

-Percentage increment compared to the 2nd Evaluation Round rec. follow-up

-- 26. A drug observatory should ensure governments a supply of high quality information on drug production, trafficking, and use, as well as related crimes.
-The Third Evaluation Round also found that 19 of the 34 member states have made progress in establishing a centralized office, such as a national drug observatory, for the compilation of information and statistics.
-Nonetheless, 18 countries are experiencing persistent difficulties in implementing and developing national data collection and management systems due to shortages of human, financial, and technological resources, as well as to inter-institutional coordination.
-Of the 22 recommendations assigned on this subject to those countries, five have been fulfilled, 16 are in the process of being implemented, and one has not been started. - 27.
-It is encouraging to note the progress made in this area, considering that a system to produce and analyze information on the drug phenomenon must serve as the basis for decision-making and guide the adoption of policies and strategies from an integral perspective, so as to reduce drug supply and demand. - 28.
+It is encouraging to note the progress made in this area, considering that a system to produce and analyze information on the drug phenomenon must serve as the basis for decision-making and guide the adoption of policies and strategies from an integral perspective, so as to reduce drug supply and demand.

 In addition to this, it is necessary to build the technical, financial, and human capacity to disseminate specialized information to the scientific community and to professionals and experts working on the drug problem.
 Moreover, the existence of information systems helps meet the need to inform the general public in order to raise awareness about the phenomenon and foster social participation in actions that may be undertaken in accordance with the country's strategy.
 Countries will continue to be encouraged to undertake activities in this regard.